 By engaging on these components, it will be possible to further develop a specific methodology and promote detailed guidelines.

-The experts meeting is focusing on ways to assess the impact on the OUV and heritage values of development projects in and around World Heritage properties in cities.
+The experts meeting focused on ways to assess the impact on the OUV and heritage values of development projects in and around World Heritage properties in cities.

 This is considered in the context of: